demisto/content/Packs/cisco-meraki/Integrations/cisco-meraki/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### meraki-fetch-organizations
 ***
-List the organizations that the api-key has privileges on
+List the organizations that the api-key has privileges on.

 #### Base Command